-Sexual harassment is a form of sex discrimination that violates the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, amended 2020 and SBBC Policies 4001.1 and 5900.
+Sexual harassment is a form of sex discrimination that violates the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and SB Policy 4001.1.
 Sexual violence is a physical act of aggression that includes a sexual act of sexual purpose.
 Sexual violence is also a violation of these same statutes and may also represent a criminal law violation.
 The school district prohibits any form of sexual harassment and sexual violence.
-Allegations of student-to-student sexual harassment will be investigated in the same manner prescribed by Anti-Bullying Policy 5900.
-The department of EEO/ADA compliance (Title IX District Coordinator) provides guidance and assistance to school-based Title IX coordinators.

 Sexual harassment and sexual violence are unlawful and will be grounds for disciplinary action.
 Students who believe they have been victims of sexual harassment or sexual violence should report the alleged act immediately to a teacher and/or school administrator.
-Because sexual harassment can take on many forms, it is further described in the subsequent paragraphs.
+Because sexual harassment can take on many forms, the following are some examples of sexual harassment/violence.

-SEXUAL HARASSMENT DEFINED
+SEXUAL HARASSMENT/SEXUAL VIOLENCE DEFINED